stevencmann2/Level-Up/README.md

 ## Tech Stack

-- What languages is it written with
+- What languages is it written with?
+Javascript, HTML & CSS.
-- What libraries are used
+- What libraries are used?
+Boostrap, JQuery & Firebase, Font Awesome, Google Fonts, Web Font Kit.
-- Update at the end of the project

 ## APIs

-- Giphy API, GameStop API & YouTube API
+- What APIs did you use?
+Giphy API, GameSpot API & YouTube API
-- Update it has the project evolves
-- make sure its accurate at the end

 ## MVP